Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Security/OAuth/readme.md

 ## Additional information

 The workflow presented in this sample works for most SAML based enterprise (IWA, PKI, Okta, etc.) & social (facebook, google, etc.) identity providers for ArcGIS Online or Portal.
-For more information click [here](https://doc.arcgis.com/en/arcgis-online/administer/enterprise-logins.htm).
+For more information tap [here](https://doc.arcgis.com/en/arcgis-online/administer/enterprise-logins.htm).
 On UWP, some authentication workflows that don't support `WebAuthenticationBroker` may require a custom `IOAuthAuthorizeHandler`.

 For additional information on using Oauth in your app, see the [Mobile and Native Named User Login](https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/mobile-and-native-user-logins/) topic in our guide.